This post may contain affiliate links. Please read our disclosure policy.

 - To adjust the amount of whipped cream, halve or double the recipe as preferred.

-- To use fresh-milled soft wheat, increase the flour by 1/2 cup + 1 tablespoon (or 62 grams), or grab my free fresh-milled conversion chart.
+- To use fresh-milled soft wheat, increase the flour by 1/2 cup + 1 tablespoon (or 62 grams), or grab my free fresh-milled conversion chart for more conversions.

-Yes, you can freeze the shortcakes after baking.
+Yes, you can freeze the unassembled shortcakes after baking.
 Wrap them tightly, put them in a freezer-safe bag, and freeze for up to 3 months.
-When serving, add the berries and whipped cream.
+Add the berries and whipped cream when serving.

 Yes, you can use thawed strawberries.
 But they may release more juice and be a little mushy.
 If possible, I recommend using seasonal, fresh strawberries.